 Step Four: Stick the plates in the freezer until the buttons set.
 Then, gently remove from the plates and store in a mason jar in the freezer.

 Georgia loves, Loves, LOVES, LOOOOOVES Kerrygold butter.
 And I pretty much recognize it as a superfood.
-I am happy that she can now fill her little belly with nutrient-dense healthy fats instead of that nasty candy.
+I am happy that she can now fill her little belly with this kid friendly candy alternative recipe instead of that nasty candy.